lexi-h/lexizone/lexizone/content/resume.md

 ---

 ## ABOUT
 Hi!
 I'm Lexi.
 I have a passion for technology, learning new things, working hard and solving problems.
 My experience as a server has honed my soft skills.
 I'm eager to jump into the tech industry with my unique perspective.

 ---

+## CERTIFICATIONS
+### CompTIA A+ Certified
+- Feb 2024

+---

+## WORK EXPERIENCE
+### Server // Sierra Grill
+- **Mar 2023 - Current**
+- Started as a hostess, learned quick and trained to be a server and bartender
+- People skills!!!
+- Maintaining an orderly and clean environment
+- Multitasking
+### Salesforce Development Intern // ProCore Resource Group
+- **May 2019 - Aug 2019**
+- Automated custom contract generation and email templates for three clients
+- Initialized dozens of Salesforce instances
+- Wrote volleyball tournament management software

+---

 ## EDUCATION

-CompTIA A+ Certified
-- Feb 2024

-Columbia College - Columbia, MO
+### Columbia College - Columbia, MO
-- Aug 2016 - Dec 2019
+- **Aug 2016 - Dec 2019**
 - Computer Science Major, Math Minor, completed three years
 - 3.68 GPA, Dean’s List, Academic Scholarships
 - Scholarship for eSports